 This neighborhood park was last revitalized nearly twenty years ago.
 It is half an acre in size and has a small sand area, a playground for 5-12 year-old children and a half a basketball court.
 If you have questions or suggestions, please contact Christina Ferraro, Executive Director, at 847-394-2848 or emailing [email protected]

-Prospect Heights Park District officials asked Muir Park neighbors to complete a survey either online or a paper copy in late May.
+Prospect Heights Park District officials asked Muir Park neighbors to complete a survey in May 2021.
 This was an opportunity to play a role in finalizing a plan for the 4.5 aces park while the Park District officials continue to negotiate a land swap agreement with Lexington Homes, LLC .
 Currently Muir Park is an open space with a ballfield, walking path and landscaping.
 After Park District officials reviewed survey results and several conceptual plans, a final park plan was designed which is required to finalize the agreement with Lexington Homes, LLC.
-As of November 2021, the agreement is still being negotiated.
+As of March 2022, the agreement is still being negotiated.
 More info to follow as project progress.

 In August 2016, the Prospect Heights Park District and School District 23 discussed acquiring the Jolly Fun House (JFH) property, 1001 Oak in Prospect Heights, for joint use.
 At that time, architects indicated the cost would be $8-$9 million in required renovations to bring the facility up to school code and it would cost $10 – $11 million to build a new facility after purchasing the property for $700K – $1.5million.
 The Park District alone cannot afford to purchase the property outright and knock down the existing facility for open space nor to rebuild a facility on the site.